 Some of my most frequently visited sites on the Internet are Google and Wikipedia.
 But I’m going to assume that if you don’t know those you probably shouldn’t be reading my blog.
-I also consult various cricket and tennis sites frequently, sometimes multiple times a day, but I’m assuming that most of my readers are not as interested in cricket or tennis as I am.
 Here are a few I consult that are less known and perhaps more relevant to the general reader.

 Much more focused than my blog, this blog gives a thoughtful analysis of various Christadelphian arguments.
 Even when I disagree with the arguments they are harder than most to dismiss out of hand.

 Patheos nonreligious blogs cover many different perspectives, and I usually learn something from both the posts and the comment threads.

 The first blog on the site I discovered was Bob Seidensticker’s Cross Examined.
 I came upon it shortly after leaving Christianity, and found that he made some of the same arguments as me, but fleshed them out much better than I had.
 He has also written a couple of interesting novels about apologetics: Cross Examined and A Modern Christmas Carol.

 Nowadays you’re more likely to find me hanging out in the comments section of Roll to Disbelieve.
 I also follow Godless in Dixie, and, while there are plenty of other interesting blogs there, there’s just not enough time in the day…

 Many apologists make claims about the Bible’s accuracy as a historical record, and how a historian would approach the Biblical texts.
 Celsus is run by a historian, and I think the most valuable parts are his demonstrations of the historical sources and techniques that apologists have missed (for an overview, see the History & Philosophy FAQ).